ibm-cloud-docs/cis/cache.md

 # Caching
 {: #caching-concepts}

-Caching is the process of storing files on edge servers to improve the response time when the server delivers those files to customers.
+Caching is the process of storing files on edge servers to improve the response time when serving those files to customers.
 By storing files closer to users, caching reduces the time it takes for data to travel across the network, commonly known as latency.
 {: shortdesc}

-By default, CIS caches static files, which include many types of non-HTML files such as image and text.
-The cache includes files only from your websites and does not cover third-party resources, such as those from social networking sites.
+By default, CIS caches static files, which include many types of image and text files (non-HTML).
+The cache includes files only from your websites and doesn't cover third-party resources, such as those from social networking sites.
 Currently, CIS does not cache based on MIME type.

 CIS doesn't cache HTML files by default because they are generally considered dynamic.
 However, if static HTML can be clearly distinguished from dynamic HTML, it is possible to cache HTML files by using page rules.
 {: note}